toddmoy/node-based-zap-examples/README.md

 },
 ```

+**Questions:**

+- What's this used for?
+It doesn't seem to be sample data and I don't think it's modifiable in the UI.

 ## `id`, `parent_id`, `root_id`

 It looks like these are used to define the execution path.
 Values are either `null` or an integer referencing a `step_id`.